gracelu/construct2_tutorial/README.md

 If you don't like having to click the keypad to shoot, you can easily change how to shoot by changing the mouse action from left click to another click or to a key on the keyboard.

 Also, if you would like to add sounds, go back to the layout and insert in audio object. .wav files work best.
-The connect the sound with actions.
+Then connect the sound with actions.

 ----------

-# Wrap Up
+## Wrap Up

 Thanks for coming to our workshop!
 Feel free to contact us with any questions/comments and be sure to join the Facebook page for the latest updates!